Strategies for Overcoming Panic and Anxiety

 Discover What Causes Your Anxiety

 There are reasons for your anxiety.
 Realizing that is the easy part; pinpointing the cause is harder.
 You have to figure out your triggers.
-Does anxiety strike you're in larger groups, or when you're talking to your boss?
+Does anxiety strike you in larger groups, or when you're talking to your boss?
 Is there a trigger pattern that you can identify?
-Pay attention to what's going through you mind at the first sign of symptoms.
+Pay attention to what's going through your mind at the first sign of symptoms.

 Practicing self-awareness can give you a deeper understanding of what sets your anxiety off and what triggers stress for you.
 As you become more aware of your emotions and your thoughts, you can start to recognize when you need to use a specific technique to best manage your stress and anxiety.

 Control is sometimes at the root of anxiety.
 You must realize that there are things you can't control.
 If you're a good person who is kind to your friends, compassionate with strangers, hard-working, and loving, then you're doing your job.
 You can't control the weather, your manager's behavior, or other people's reactions to things.
 Focus on what you can control and let go of everything else.

 For longtime anxiety sufferers, one of the most damaging ideas is the persistent idea that they should have better control over their thoughts.
 In fact, some people try to suppress negative thoughts, only to find that trying to stop them can be more harmful than letting them run their course.

 Acknowledging the connection between your mind and your body can be a first step toward handling anxiety long-term and preventing future panic attacks.
 If you struggle with anxiety and panic attacks, try these options for shoring up your defenses.

 Practice Diaphragmatic Breathing